SAP-samples/cloud-objectstore-java-sample/README.md

 # ObjectStore Reference Application
-ObjectStore reference application is built to showcase how to develop a multi-cloud based application using a single-code line.
+ObjectStore reference application is built to showcase the method of developing a multi-cloud based application using a single-code line.

 ## Description
-The basic idea behind this reference application is to build a multi-cloud application, which can be run in SAP CP consuming ObjectStore service with different IaaS providers underneath - e.g. AWS, GCP, OpenStack, Azure.
-The focus is particulary on single-code line thereby making the application portable across different cloud providers.
-To achieve this a java based open source library [JClouds](https://jclouds.apache.org/) is used which abstracts out the differences between different IaaS specific SDKs and provides simplified and portable apis to develop a multi-cloud application.
+Using this reference application you can build a multi-cloud application, which can be run on SAP Cloud Platform consuming ObjectStore service with different IaaS providers underneath - e.g. AWS, GCP, OpenStack, Azure.
+The focus is on single-code line thereby making the application portable across different cloud providers.
+A java based open source library called [jclouds](https://jclouds.apache.org/) is used to abstract out the differences between different IaaS specific SDKs and provide simplified and portable APIs to develop a multi-cloud application.

-The application uses Jclouds 2.1.2.
-At present, the application supports objectstore service from three different iaas providers namely: AWS S3, Google Cloud Storage(GCS) and OpenStack Swift.
+The application uses jclouds 2.1.2.
+At present, the application supports objectstore service from three different IaaS providers namely: AWS S3, Google Cloud Storage(GCS) and OpenStack Swift.

 Following jclouds dependencies are used in the application.